SkwalExe/rsfrac/README.md

 <p align="center">💠 Terminal based fractal explorer, including Mandelbrot, Burning Ship, and Julia. 💠</p>

-> [!WARNING]
-> Rsfrac is in early development.
-It will become stable very soon.

 # Documentation ✨

 #### [**✨ ⟼  Please head over to our documentation for more information! ⟻  ✨**](https://rsfrac.skwal.net)